 - Q5.
 Must the primary applicant offer citizenship instruction? - A5.
-The primary applicant must provide citizenship instruction, naturalization application services, or both.

-- Q6.
-The notice of funding opportunity states that organizations must provide services to lawful permanent residents only (see pages 2, 13 and 16).
+The primary applicant must provide citizenship instruction or naturalization application services, or both. - Q6.
+The notice of funding opportunity states that organizations must provide services to lawful permanent residents only.
 If my organization also serves other immigrants, should my organization place lawful permanent residents in a class by themselves? - A6.
 Organizations must adequately demonstrate that only lawful permanent residents will receive services funded by this grant. - Q7.
 Can my organization provide general ESL classes or Adult Basic Education under this funding opportunity? - A7.
 No. This grant funds citizenship instruction to prepare lawful permanent residents for naturalization.
-You must demonstrate that your organization will offer citizenship instruction that will prepare lawful permanent residents for the civics (U.S. history and government) and English (reading, writing, and speaking) components of the naturalization test.
+You must demonstrate that your organization will offer citizenship instruction that will prepare lawful permanent residents for the civics (U.S. history and government) and English (reading, writing and speaking) components of the naturalization test and interview.
+You include student activities that promote civic and linguistic assimilation in the citizenship instruction program design.
 You may not propose to use grant funds for other types of instruction. - Q8.
 We currently offer ESL classes, and many of our citizenship students participate in those same classes.
 Our ESL classes are funded through other grants.
 Will that arrangement allow us to provide services to individuals who are not lawful permanent residents? - A8.
 You must ensure that grant-funded citizenship preparation services are provided to only lawful permanent residents.
 This requirement does not affect other programs that are funded by other sources. - Q9.
 There is a requirement that students must be assessed using a nationally normed standardized assessment test.
 What does this mean? - A9.
 In the context of citizenship education, this refers to specific tests used to determine a student's English language proficiency.
-A list of standardized tests that the Department of Education has determined to be suitable is available in the Federal Register and on page 14 of the notice of funding opportunity. - Q10.
-Are all students and clients required to take the nationally normed standardized test regardless of their English proficiency level? - A10.
+A list of standardized tests that the Department of Education has determined to be suitable is available in the Federal Register and in the notice of funding opportunity.

+Q10.
+Are all students and clients required to take the nationally normed standardized test regardless of their English proficiency level?

+A10.
 All students enrolled in citizenship instruction classes under this grant program must take the standardized test unless they meet the requirements to take the naturalization test in their own language.
-Clients who receive naturalization application services but do not need citizenship instruction classes are not required to take the standardized test. - Q11.
-How should I balance USCIS's minimum instructional hour requirements with the instructional hours required by the vendors of nationally normed standardized tests? - A11.
-The minimum instructional hour requirements for this grant program are listed in the notice of funding opportunity (see page 3).
+Clients who receive naturalization application services that do not need citizenship instruction classes are not required to take the standardized test.

+Q11.
+How should I balance USCIS' minimum instructional hour requirements with the instructional hours required by the vendors of nationally normed standardized tests?

+A11.
+The minimum instructional hour requirements for this grant program are listed in the notice of funding opportunity.
 You may offer more instructional hours than the minimum requirement.
 A greater number of instructional hours may correspond better with test vendor requirements.
-However, you still must use a nationally normed standardized test of English proficiency for the citizenship instruction program, even if you offer a class with fewer instructional hours than the test vendor recommends. - Q12.
-Is my organization required to use paid instructors to teach citizenship classes? - A12.
-No, you are not required to use paid instructors.
-However, USCIS has observed that a successful citizenship instruction model includes paid instructors.
-Therefore, USCIS prefers that applicants and sub-awardees propose to include one or more paid teachers with at least one year of experience teaching ESL or citizenship.
+However, you still must use a nationally normed standardized test of English proficiency for the citizenship instruction program, even if you offer a class with fewer instructional hours than the test vendor recommends.